solana-developers/solana-cookbook/docs/getting-started/installation.md

 footer: MIT Licensed
 ---

-## Install Web3JS
+## Install Web3.js

-There's a few libraries that you can use to get you started with javascript or typescript on Solana.<br/>
+There are a few libraries that you can use to get started with javascript or typescript on Solana.<br/>

 ### Web3.js

-`@solana/web3.js` is a library that has a lot of the basic Solana tools to interact, send transactions, and read from the chain.
+[`@solana/web3.js`](https://solana-labs.github.io/solana-web3.js/) is a library that has a lot of the basic Solana tools to interact, send transactions, and read from the blockchain.

-You can install using the following:
+You can install with the following:

 <CodeGroup>
   <CodeGroupItem title="YARN" active>